equinor/res2df/docs/glossary.rst

 .. glossary::

     deck/input deck
-        Inputs provided to reservoir simulators such as Eclipse or OPM-flow.
+        Inputs provided to reservoir simulators such as Eclipse or OPM Flow.
         Usually a .DATA file pointing to other include files.
-One deck points to multiple include files.
+One deck typically points to multiple include files.

     include files
         Files that provide inputs to reservoir simulators by using the INCLUDE statement